abel-yelin/googlies/data/md/gitbase-install-guide.md

 - Check the console in your browser and the Vercel deployment logs for any error messages.
 - Ensure your GitHub token has the necessary permissions (repo scope).

 Congratulations!
-You've successfully set up and deployed your own Major instance.
+You've successfully set up and deployed your own Googlies instance.
 Enjoy your new database-free, GitHub-powered website!

-For more help, refer to the [Major documentation](https://github.com/qiayue/Major) or open an issue on the GitHub repository.
+For more help, refer to the [Googlies documentation](https://github.com/abel-yelin/Googlies) or open an issue on the GitHub repository.